adamzatar/CSCI-3210-Influence-Games-App/README.md

 - `pip install -r requirements.txt`
 - `python -m streamlit run web/streamlit_app/app.py`

+## How this maps to the paper
+- Baseline Kuran mapping: fully connected, weight=1 edges.
+Thresholds θ are constants and count how many neighbors must be active (because weights are uniform).
+PSNE listing highlights the lowest vs highest participation equilibria.
+- Latent bandwagon: mix of low and higher θ values so a low-participation PSNE coexists with all-ones.
+The ε slider in the preset subtracts a small constant from every θ_i; once high thresholds drop enough, the low PSNE disappears.
+- Extensions: a sparse structure (star) and a weighted hub example.
+We allow non-uniform weights as an extension beyond Kuran’s uniform baseline; negative weights are future work.
+- Forcing sets: our “most influential nodes” are the minimal sets that make the all-ones profile the only PSNE when fixed to 1.
+- Irfan’s indicative nodes: defined as the smallest set whose actions uniquely identify a PSNE; not implemented in the app yet.

 ## Deployment (Streamlit Community Cloud)
 1. Push or fork the repo to GitHub (e.g., `adamzatar/CSCI-3210-Influence-Games-App`).
 2. Go to https://share.streamlit.io/ (Streamlit Community Cloud) and create a new app.